swmff/rainbeam/README.md

 ## Attribution

 Rainbeam is a faithful recreation of the amazing Q&A site [Retrospring](https://github.com/Retrospring/retrospring).
 Rainbeam uses many Retrospring's core concepts, ideas, and designs, however it is built from the ground up and uses none of Retrospring's original code or assets.

-Rainbeam uses [Twemoji](https://github.com/jdecked/twemoji) on its HTML pages for uniform emojis.